BLOGCloud Landing Zones

 There are quite a few things to consider, such as global network segmentation, CIDR allocation and how the organisation would like their network to be shared.

 Initial security and compliance baseline.
-It is essential to consider the nature of policies that the organisation might require, including but not limited to: encryption, network security, access security and other rules which would apply on an organisational level.
+It is essential to consider the nature of policies that the organisation might require, including but not limited to: encryption, network security, access security, Secure SDLC to ensure secure software development practices, and other rules which would apply on an organisational level.

 Logging, account monitoring and auditing